 - How did I feel as I was leaving the meeting?

-- Did she seem to understand what my concerns are?
+- Did they seem to understand what my concerns are?
 Did I feel respected, listened to, understood, empowered, accepted?

-- Did I get a sense of how we would proceed if I select her to be my therapist?
+- Did I get a sense of how we would proceed if I select them to be my therapist?

 - Do I have a sense that the counselor will treat my views and values respectfully?
 (It may not be a good idea to be in therapy with someone who has strong views about something that is a source of confusion for you.)